rajaraodv/rabbitpubsub/README.md

-So as you can see the combination of `the type of Exchange`, `Routing Key` and `Binding Key` makes RabbitMQ behaves completely differently.
-For example: A `Fanout` Exchange ignores `Routing Key` and `Binding Key` and sends messages to all consumers.
+In RabbitMQ the combination of `the type of Exchange`, `Routing Key` and `Binding Key` make it behave completely differently.
+For example: A `fanout` Exchange ignores `Routing Key` and `Binding Key` and sends messages to all consumers.
 A `Topic` Exchange sends a copy of a message to zero, one or more consumers.

-Going into more details is beyond the scope of this blog, but here is another good blog that goes into more details: [AMQP 0-9-1 Model Explained](http://www.rabbitmq.com/tutorials/amqp-concepts.html)
+Going into more details is beyond the scope of this blog, but here is another good blog that goes into more details: <a href='http://www.rabbitmq.com/tutorials/amqp-concepts.html' target='_blank'>AMQP 0-9-1 Model Explained</a>

 ***
 ## Using RabbitMQ to do pub-sub in our Node.js chat app.
-Now that we know some of the basics of RabbitMQ, and all the 4 pieces, let's see how to actually use RabbitMQ for our Chat app.
+Now that we know some of the basics of RabbitMQ, and all the 4 pieces, let's see how to actually use it in our Chat app.

 ### Chat App:
 <p align='center'>